 3 Most Common Mistakes in a Real Estate Contract

 Misrepresentation is only one cause of a mistaken real estate contract.
-Does your contract contain these common mistakes?
+You may be able to rescind a contract of sale if your agreement contains these common mistakes.

 Realtors can be inventive in listing a property for sale.
-Clients have sued when a property failed to deliver on promises a realtor made about its condition, or what’s included, such as a peaceful location a mere block away from a busy roadway.
+Clients have sued when a property failed to deliver on promises a realtor made about its condition, or what’s included, such as a peaceful location (a block away from a busy roadway).

 Why how you word your offer makes a difference.

-A realtor who fails to explain local bylaws or environmental issues that could affect your property can be taken to court.
+A realtor who fails to explain local bylaws or environmental issues that could affect your property can be taken to court over a mistaken real estate contract.
 If you buy, then suddenly discover you’re living on a known floodplain or former landfill, it could be time to see a lawyer.

 Why making a firm offer for real estate is never a safe bet.